RaspAP/raspap-docs/docs/minwrite.md

 Notice that in the latter `iotop` output, logging to disk is nearly absent and `vnstatd` now writes data to RAM.
 The remaining disk write activity originates mainly from the ext4 journal update process `jbd2`.

 At the same time, RaspAP settings may be modified and persisted to the microSD card and the system otherwise operated normally.

+Questions or comments about using the **minwrite** mode?
+Join the [discussion here](https://github.com/RaspAP/raspap-webgui/discussions).